Hello-FPGA/ZYNQ7020_Core_Board/ReadMe.md

 # Introduction

-This is a hardware Core Board of  Xilinx FPGA ZYNQ7020/10
+This is a hardware Core Board of  Xilinx FPGA ZYNQ7020/10.
+If it is helpful, please give our repo a star to make more people see it.

 This is the basic diagram of the board.